 6. Dudley USSSA Thunder SY Slowpitch Classic M Stamp Softball

-This may seem like a softball making a repeat appearance on this list, since we’ve already listed the Dudley USSSA Thunder ZN Slowpitch Classic M Stamp Softball.
-Yes, this is USSSA-certified and it has the Classic M Stamp, like the earlier Dudley on this list.
+This may seem like a softball making a repeat appearance on this list since we’ve already listed the Dudley USSSA Thunder ZN Slowpitch Classic M Stamp Softball.
+Yes, this is USSSA-certified and also count as the best usssa slowpitch softballs, like the earlier Dudley on this list.
 These two even cost exactly the same.

 This has the same precisely blended cross-linked polyurethane at the core.
 This core gives you the pop you want to make the softball fly off the bat.
 The seams are flat, and these lessen the friction as the ball travels through the air.
 It’s very resilient and quite dense.

 But if you look more closely at the name, there’s a small difference that actually translates to a very different performance.
 That’s because the earlier model is the ZN.
 This is the SY model.
 These names denote the material for the cover.
 Dudley used ZN composite material for the ZN.
-This SY softball has synthetic material for the cover.
+This SY slowpitch softballs have synthetic material for the cover.

 - Available in size 12 inches